qwe030609/AutoUI_UnitTesting/README.md

-# WPFAutoUITesting
+# AutoUI_UnitTesting
-This is the auto UI unit testing project on WPF application.
+This is the auto UI unit testing project on a WPF application.